 –Late 1770s CE.
 Salem, Massachusetts.

 World’s Finest Comics #186-187.
 Wanting to solve a mystery of how a bust of Batman was made in Colonial Times, Superman whisks himself and Batman from 1974 back to late 1770s Salem, MA!
-There, Batman and Superman come face-to-face with hostile American general, Mad Anthony Wayne (Bruce’s ancestor), who mistakes them for British agents.
+There, Batman and Superman come face-to-face with baleful American general, Mad Anthony Wayne (Bruce’s ancestor), who mistakes them for British agents.
 After fighting Batman to a stalemate, Anthony gallops away.
 Soon after, our heroes are come upon by a mob of colonists.
 The duo explains their superhero duds by saying they are a part of a traveling theater.
 Soon after that, they rescue a supposed witch, Sylvia Ward, from being drowned in a pond (an act that includes Superman using his super teeth to gnaw through some wood).
 Batman takes advantage of the graciousness of the saved victim by making-out with her and then taking her out to the local pub!
 Superman, affected by a legitimate demonic force (an afreet), becomes jealous and later accuses Batman of witchcraft, setting him up to get convicted.
 Batman is arrested, put in a pillory, and tried before the court of public opinion.
 Superman himself convinces the crowd to vote for a death sentence.
 As night falls, who should pass by but Benjamin Franklin himself, who vows to free Batman.
 Ridiculously, Franklin attempts to free Batman using a kite and a lightning rod, but Superman secretly thwarts him.
 The next morning, Batman prepares to meet his final fate via burning.
 Despite the protestations of Franklin, who produces an anti-witch hunt petition backed by all the signers of the Declaration of Independence, the pyre is lit.
 Batman begs for one final wish, which gets the locals to put out the flames.
 The Dark Knight is able to prove that Superman has super-powers, which causes the crowd to turn on the Man of Steel, throwing the latter into a rage.
 Freed, Batman and Sylvia go to meet Anthony.
 Meanwhile, the still demonized Superman joins forces with the British Army at a nearby encampment.
 Superman then kidnaps both Batman and Anthony and forces them to fight one another.
 Thankfully, foot-soldier Robby Douglas (who is implied to be Dick Grayson’s ancestor) arrives and is given a Kryptonite pebble from Batman.
 Robby shoots Superman in the head, which knocks the demon out of him.
 Exorcised, a pissed-off Superman defeats an entire British division all by himself.
 Afterward, Superman explains that Anthony had been possessed by an afreet, which jumped to Batman, then to himself, causing him to lose his marbles and turn evil.
 Sylvia pulls a perfect impression of Batman’s face from a mud bog, showing it to the heroes, thus explaining the existence of the bust in the future.
 Superman and Batman then return to 1974.

 –August 28-29, 1862.
 Prince William County, Virginia, USA.

 The Brave and The Bold #171.
-First and foremost, note that writer Gerry Conway unveils a seemingly new and contradictory take on the Nichols time-traveling method in The Brave and the Bold #171, having Bruce say that it’s pure scientific hogwash and merely illusory.
+First and foremost, note that writer Gerry Conway unveils a seemingly new and contradictory take on the Nichols time-traveling method in The Brave and The Bold #171, having Bruce say that it’s pure scientific hogwash and merely illusory.
 Nichols always utilizes a few different means of sending folks through time—hypno-induced chrono-travel, astral avatar projection, and time machines.
 However, all the Nichols-backed time jaunts are 100% real.
 Hell, after Nichols leaves Gotham in 1972, Bruce even tries (and fails) to adapt Nichols’ scientific breakthroughs at the Alfred Foundation science lab.
 So, when Conway tries to retcon this, we should probably ignore.
 When you time-travel with Nichols, you legit time-travel, son.
 A possible fanwank: Bruce comes to believe that Nichols’ time-traveling abilities are bunk only because he is unable to replicate them.
 After all, it’s not very often that Bruce fails at something.
 I kind of like that idea, but it’s up to you how you wrap this around your own headcanon.
 Anyway, 1981 Batman time-hops to 1862 where he joins Kiowa warrior Scalphunter (Ke-Woh-No-Tay aka Brian Savage) to save Martha Jennings from some Confederate States Army soldiers.
 Batman, Scalphunter, and Martha join-up with members of Brigadier General John Pope’s Union Army platoon and watch the Second Battle of Bull Run from a safe distance.
 When Batman attempts to fight some of the rebels, he is captured and strapped to a cannon.
 Batman soon escapes and helps Scalphunter and Martha take down more rebel soldiers.
 Impressed by Batman’s valor, Martha says she will sew a special Bat-symbol campaign patch in his honor.
 Batman then returns back to 1981.

 –1860s.
 USA.